maduhu/gbif-dataportal-1/gbif-portal2/README.txt

 Freemarker renders non strings for humans by default based on the current locale.
 You can instruct freemarker to use different renderings.
 This is very important for numbers as parameters, as you will be surprised with commas otherwise.
 Render numbers for "computers" is done with ?c, e.g. ${u.taxonID?c}.
 Booleans also require special attention.
 To render simple true/false strings use ?string, e.g. ${u.isSynonym?string}, you can also specify the strings to be used.

+BIG NOTE: if you have a freemarker error (exceptions) sitemesh will swallow it and you can't see it unless you remove sitemesh (sitemesh filter from struts).
+Do we need Sitemesh at all?
+Markus thinks not, Tim thinks yes.

 == Sitemesh
 version3 is still in alpha and caused some NIO blocking with Jetty & Tomcat 7 and above in my tests.
 The struts2 plugin for sitemesh also does not work with sitemesh3 and still waits to be rewritten.
 We therefore still use the old 2.4.2 version with the 2 config files sitemesh.xml and decorators.xml

 === content fragments